ksong-24/quarto/README.md

 5. If the presentation or UI doesn't load within OpenSpace, press F5 to reload the GUI.
 6. View the presentation by interacting with the (Q) icon in the bottom bar.

+## Quarto Experimentation

+The folder labeled `Quarto Experimentation` contains the files I used to experiment with Quarto's features, such as the different languages and formats.
+It also includes a copy of my presentation before I integrated it with the OpenSpace UI.
+The contents of this folder can function independent of OpenSpace, unlike the final presentation.